apache/superset/superset-embedded-sdk/README.md

 });
 ```

-If you aren't using frontend build tools, you can instead use the embedded sdk's bundled form.
-The script will attach a global object `supersetEmbeddedSdk` to the window:
+You can also load the embedded SDK from a CDN.
+The library will be available as `supersetEmbeddedSdk` globally:

 ```html
 <script src="https://unpkg.com/@superset-ui/embedded-sdk"></script>